manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

 ## 📧 Or Contact Us via Email

-If you'd prefer not to use GitHub, or if your feedback requires a more detailed discussion, you can email:
+If you'd prefer not to use GitHub, you can email:

 **bellisss@landcareresearch.co.nz**